rw3iss/api-data-tools/readme.md

 # Description

-This is a suite of tools to help with automatically generating API's, DB migration files, and serialize schema objects to and from a database, all based on a schema.json file.
+This is a suite of tools to help with various data operations based on a single schema.json file.

-Each feature can be used independently (ie. you can just use this for generation DB migration files, or just use it to serialize an object model to/from the database, or to just host a REST API based on the schema file, etc).

-#
+1. Automatically generate a REST API.
+2. Automatically generate DB migration files and manage them.
+3. Serialize/CRUD schema objects to and from a database.

+Each feature can be used independently from the others.

+See todo.md for more things to come.

 # Configuration: